 Sumitomo Corporation joined the Ambatovy Project in October 2005.
 Now it is one of the world's largest nickel projects.
 It has broadly drawn attention for its unique integrated production system that accomplishes the entire process --from mining to refinery --in a single country.
-This huge nickel business is managed in partnership by three corporations from three countries: a Canadian natural resource company, a South Korean mineral resource company, and Sumitomo Corporation.
-This international joint venture represents the first ever resource development project in which Japan and South Korea, two of the world's major nickel consumers, have entered into partnership.
+This huge nickel business is managed in partnership by a South Korean mineral resource company (KOMIR), and Sumitomo Corporation.
+This joint venture represents the first ever resource development project in which Japan and South Korea, two of the world's major nickel consumers, have entered into partnership.
 It is viewed as a significant step toward building future long-term economic cooperation.

 Indian Ocean island with fantastic natural environment